DV

 What is the difference between SCHB and VTI?

-SCHB (Schwab U.S. Broad Market ETF) tracks Dow Jones U.S. Broad Stock Market Index with an index approach, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
+SCHB (Schwab U.S. Broad Market ETF) tracks Dow Jones U.S. Broad Stock Market Index with an index approach, while VTI (Vanguard Morningstar Total Stock Market ETF) tracks Morningstar US Total Market Index.
 They are issued by Schwab and Vanguard respectively.

 Can I hold both SCHB and VTI?